canvasxyz/canvas-docs/docs/examples/1-chat-application.md

 # Simple Chat

-An example of a chat application.
+Coming soon: An example of a chat application.